James Baird (industrialist)

-James Baird (1802 in Old Monkland, Lanarkshire – 1876 in Cambusdoon) was a Scottish industrialist.
+James Baird (5 December 1802 in Old Monkland, Lanarkshire – 20 June 1876 in Cambusdoon) was a Scottish industrialist.
 He was the founder of the Baird Trust.

 Life

-He was born in the run-down farm of Kirkwood, near Old Monklands.
-He was the fourth of the eight sons (and two daughters) of Alexander Baird and Jean Moffat.
-After a farming beginning, he was inspired by the industrial revolution to begin to sink mine-shafts on the farm to dig for coal.
-At this stage, the company of William Baird & Co was formed.
-The family later set up the huge ironworks, Bairds of Gartsherrie.
+He was born near Old Monklands, the fourth of the eight sons (and two daughters) of Alexander Baird and Jean Moffat.
+After a farming beginning, his father took out a lease on coal reserves on the Rochsolloch Estate between Coatbridge and Airdrie.
+He put two of his sons in charge of the business, and at this stage, the company of William Baird & Co was formed, in the name of his older brother William.
+The family would later set up the ironworks known as Bairds of Gartsherrie which was the largest in the country.
 James focussed upon the iron processing industry.

 Despite claims that it might damage the furnaces, from 1837 all furnaces were turned off on Sundays.
 This meant not only that it was a day of rest, but the whole atmosphere literally changed in the towns and villages.

 By 1864, he had grown his blast furnaces to nearly fifty, producing 300,000 tons of iron annually, and employing 10,000 people.

 Throughout his life, he acquired land in Lanarkshire, Ayrshire and Fife, all for mining purposes.
 As the first Scot to introduce the chain-driven coal-cutters his companies had major advantages over his rivals who still dug by hand.
 Much of his money was returned to the community in terms of school-building and church-building.

 From 1851 to 1857, he was an elected Tory Member of Parliament (MP) for the Falkirk Burghs.
-His brother William had had this seat just four years before.
-In 1857 he purchased the Knoydart estate as a quiet country retreat.
+His older brother William had had this seat just four years before.

+The Baird brothers grew very wealthy from their ironworks and bought several landed estates in Scotland : in 1852, James Baird purchased the Ayrshire estate of Cambusdoon (formerly known as Greenfield) and in 1857 he acquired Knoydart.
+He also bought Auchendrane (Ayrshire) in 1862, Muirkirk in 1863, and Drumellan in 1864.
+When his childless younger brother Robert (1806-1856) predeceased him, he also inherited the Auchmedden estate, which had belonged to another line of Bairds in previous centuries, though the connection between the two families is unsure.

 Baird was, while anti-union, very interested to give his workers education.
 He also donated £500,000 to support churches.

-He died at his Ayrshire estate of Cambusdoon (formerly known as Greenfield), which he had acquired in 1852.
+He died childless and unmarried at his country retreat Cambusdoon.
+One of his nephews was John George Alexander Baird MP, who succeeded him in his Muirkirk estate, and another was the prominent race horse owner and jockey George Alexander Baird, who inherited the Auchmeddan estate from him.
+From yet another nephew, Sir Alexander Baird, 1st Baronet, descend the Viscounts Stonehaven.